-- e) Travel time outside the duty station or temporary work location during non-duty hours which does not meet the compensable overtime criteria in 5 U.S.C. § 5542 (b)(2)(B) and 5 CFR 550.112(g); and - Time spent in training which is covered by the premium pay prohibition of 5 CFR 410.402. - 8.3.
+hours which does not meet the compensable overtime criteria in 5 U.S.C. § 5542 (b)(2)(B) and 5 CFR 550.112(g); and

+- Time spent in training which is covered by the premium pay prohibition of 5 CFR 410.402. - 8.3.
 Meeting the unscheduled duty minimum annual average requirement for LEAP certification shall not be interpreted as precluding additional unscheduled duty hours actually worked which may be required to meet the needs of ICE. - 8.4.
-ICE Program Offices will track unscheduled duty hours for annual average and certification purposes using their respective case management systems. - 8.5.
-Recording unscheduled duty hours for annual average and certification purposes for criminal investigators using TECS-II: - TECS Case Management has two data columns which enable management and criminal investigators to track and evaluate the progress of unscheduled duty toward a criminal investigator's annual average requirement of 2 hours or more per regular workday during the January 1 to December 31 certification period.
+ICE Program Offices will track unscheduled duty hours for annual average and certification purposes for criminal investigators using the TECS-II. - 1) TECS Case Management has two data columns which enable management and criminal investigators to track and evaluate the progress of unscheduled duty toward a criminal investigator's annual average requirement of 2 hours or more per regular workday during the January 1 to December 31 certification period.
 Data in the column identified as TARGET LEAP serves as a guide for assessing unscheduled duty for a 30-day period.
 Data in the column identified as OFFICER LEAP will display the total unscheduled duty hours during the calendar year to date (see Attachment 1 Question and Answer #9).
-Both of these columns should be consistently reviewed during a certification period to: - a) Ensure that sufficient unscheduled duty is being performed or approved to enable criminal investigators to meet the minimum annual average requirement; and - b) Identify a potential shortfall in the minimum number of required unscheduled duty hours which could result in criminal investigators failing to meet the minimum annual average requirement and therefore being decertified and suspended from receiving LEAP.
+Both of these columns should be consistently reviewed during a certification period to: - Ensure that sufficient unscheduled duty is being performed or approved to enable criminal investigators to meet the minimum annual average requirement; and - b) Identify a potential shortfall in the minimum number of required unscheduled duty hours which could result in criminal investigators failing to meet the minimum annual average requirement and therefore being decertified and suspended from receiving LEAP.